Sustainable transportation has an impact on two thirds of carbon emissions

 In the chart above (data from DEFRA, EIA and EPA), which comes from our new eBook Emit This, we compare carbon intensity of different types of passenger transport on a per passenger kilometer basis.
 Using it we can explain some elements important to the development of a sustainable transport system.

-1) Fuel Economy
+1) Fuel Economy – Higher is Better

 By improving fuel economy we can get the same mileage while generating fewer emissions.
 Something that is achieved by making engines more efficient, vehicles lighter and bodies more aerodynamic.
 But even then combustion engines remain relatively inefficient and produce emissions at the tailpipe, so improving them is really just a stop-gap en-route to sustainable transport.